quixio/quix-docs/docs/integrations/databases/influxdb/quickstart.md

 2. Under `Measurement` select `f1-data` and click `Run`.
 You see the data stored in InfluxDB.

-You have successfully processed time series data and published it from Quix to InfluxDB.
+You have successfully processed F1 car telemetry data and published it from Quix to InfluxDB.

 !!! note